Talking about Jim Harrison, w/Colum McCann and Todd Goddard

 While waiting for my family to arrive I called 911.
 When I told the dispatcher that I had been hit by a car which knocked me off my bike and I landed on the pavement hard, they said they would send an ambulance and the police.

-I found that a neighbor woman had been walking by with her husband and she told me she saw it all happen.
+I found that a neighbor woman had been walking by with her husband and their dog she told me she saw it all happen.
 She confirmed to me what I wrote above, including that the driver hadn’t stopped, and added that she had actually seen me under the car for a moment.
 She gave her name and phone number to my wife and said to call her if we wanted her to speak to the police.

 The ambulance arrived first so the EMTs put me on a stretcher in the back of their vehicle and drove me to Mt Sinai Hospital, at the Morningside Hts. location, while my family waited to speak with the police, or so I hoped.
 Had I known better—and this is the #1 lesson if you’re involved in a collision—I would have asked the EMTs if I could wait to give a statement to the police at the same time as the driver.
 As it turned out, the driver changed his story and lied to the cops, claiming he had stopped at the stop sign.
 The cops wouldn’t take a statement from my family, because they hadn’t been there at the moment of the crash, and by then, the neighbor woman had also left.